-I vibe-coded a tool that compiles Markdown slides into narrated lecture videos.
+I vibe-coded a tool that turns a finished slide deck into a narrated lecture video — keeping the spoken script in plain text you can edit and version-control alongside the slides.
 Along the way I ran into some interesting questions — about flipped classrooms, AI voices, and fact-checking generated content.
 Here are some of my thoughts.

 Why lectures need to change